tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   where it may also be {254, 255} for compatibility purposes.
   It MUST be ignored for all purposes.
 See {{TLS13}}; Appendix D.1 for the rationale for this.

+legacy_epoch
+: The least significant 2 bytes of the effective connection epoch value.

 unified_hdr:
 : The unified header (unified_hdr) is a structure of variable length, as shown in {{cid_hdr}}.